History | Annual events | Industry | Ecology | Services | Schools

 Wallace Bay Wildlife Area

-The Wallace Bay Wildlife Area, locally know as the “bito,” is a project of the Canadian Wildlife Service (Environment Canada), Ducks Unlimited and the Wallace and Area Development Association (WADA).
+bite-o", is a project of the Canadian Wildlife Service (Environment Canada), Ducks Unlimited and the Wallace and Area Development Association (WADA).
 It opened in 1980.
 The Wildlife Area sits on 585 hectares of land.
-In the early 1700s French settlers built aboiteaux (dykes or bitos) to collect fresh water and keep it separate from the salt water.
-By separating the salt and fresh water the bito created boundaries between many ecosystems.
+In the early 1700s French settlers built aboiteaux (dykes) to collect fresh water and keep it separate from the salt water.
+By separating the salt and fresh water the aboiteau created boundaries between many ecosystems.

-An easy six kilometre trail winds along the bito, across salt marsh, tidal flats and mudflats.
+An easy six kilometre trail winds along the aboiteau, across salt marsh, tidal flats and mudflats.
 It continues through Ducks Unlimited duck impoundment in fresh water marsh, swamp and mudflats.
 The trail passes through hard and softwood, cleared land, neglected farms, scrub, streams and bogs.

 From rest stops and watch houses one can see hawks, osprey, eagles, herons, the occasional bittern, kingfishers, woodpeckers or some other of the area’s 168 bird species.
 Stand quietly; gently tap two stones together and a rail may come to you.
 One can also see 21 species of fish, amphibians and reptiles.
 The Wildlife Area is the habitat of 26 species of mammals, including muskrats and beavers.